sealcode/sealious-handbook/README.md

 ### Access Strategy

 #### I. What is an access strategy?
-Access strategies are functions that take a context as an argument and based on it either allow or deny access to certain resources or operations.
+Access strategy is a function that takes a context as an argument and based on it either allows or denies access to certain resources or operations.

 #### II.
 How to use access strategies
 One of the possible ways to use an access strategy is when defining a new `resource`.